 You shed 500 million skin cells a day.
 Many slough off while you roll around in bed.
 All those dead cells pile up on your sheets in between washings.
 Tiny dust mites love to feed on the shed cells.
 The critters and their droppings can trigger allergies, asthma, and cause your itchy eczema to flare.
 If you're allergic to dust mites, wash bedding every week in hot water.

 Do you sleep with your fur baby?
 Rover or kitty's hair and dander on your bedding become extra buffet fare for dust mites.
-Dogs with a skin condition called mange can spread mites that burrow under your skin.
-You won't catch human scabies, but your skin can turn itchy and irritated.
+If your dog has a skin condition called mange also called animal scabies you fortunately can't catch it from him but your skin can turn itchy and irritated.
 Your pets also can pass on a fungal infection called ringworm of the scalp.
 Aim to change your sheets once a week.

 Dead skin cells, sweat, saliva, and more can turn your comfy bed into a petri dish for germs to grow.
 For instance, lab tests found that swabs from pillowcases unwashed for a week harbored 17,000 times more colonies of bacteria than samples taken from a toilet seat.

 Is your acne worse and you can't figure out why?
 Your dirty pillowcase could be to blame.
 The embedded dirt, dead skin, and bacteria can clog your pores.
 If you have bad breakouts, change your pillowcases every 2-3 days and the rest of your bedding once a week.

 If you or your partner has been ill, toss your sheets into the wash right away to kill any lingering germs.
 Most bacteria or viruses can survive on soft surfaces for minutes to hours.
 The duration varies based on the specific microbe.
 For example, flu viruses live on tissues for just 15 minutes, but some stomach bugs can survive on fabrics for 4 hours.